naviji/college-rank-list/README.md

-# Instructions to run program
+Instructions to run program

-install -r requirements.txt
+Go to the downloaded folder in terminal

+sh installer.sh

 Type above line in terminal to install requirements.

-Edit main.py result_url in main.py to required result url from www.ktu.edu.in
+Edit main.py result_url in main.py to required result url from www.ktu.edu.in  (OPTIONAL)

 Make sure that the url is in the format "https://www.ktu.edu.in/***"